mohitpai/journey-optimizer.en/help/using/start/guardrails.md

 You will find below additional guardrails and limitations when using [!DNL Adobe Journey Optimizer].

+## Supported browsers {#browsers}

+Adobe [!DNL Journey Optimizer] interface is designed to work optimally in the latest version of Google Chrome.
+You might have trouble using certain features on older versions or other browsers.

 ## Message guardrails {#message-guardrails}

 * You cannot add attachments to an email with [!DNL Journey Optimizer].